GregoriaRamirez/gregoriaramirez.github.io/resume.md

 ## 🧩 Professional Summary

-Experienced Legal Clerk and aspiring Backend Developer with over 26 years in legal operations, case tracking, and administrative support.
-I will be completing a B.S. in Computer Science in August 2025, gaining hands-on experience with Python, SQL, MongoDB, RESTful APIs, and data visualization tools.
-Strong ability to coordinate, analyze, and streamline data workflows.
-Seeking to transition into backend or database development roles where attention to detail and real-world experience can support robust system design and efficiency.
+Seasoned Legal Clerk with 26+ years of experience in fast-paced legal environments, now transitioning into backend development.
+Strong background in tracking case data, managing high volumes of documentation, and coordinating complex workflows with precision.
+Currently completing a B.S. in Computer Science (August 2025), with hands-on projects in Python, MongoDB, SQL, and RESTful APIs.
+Known for being highly organized, teachable, and resourceful with proven ability to manage deadlines, support cross-functional teams, and solve real-world data challenges.
+Eager to apply technical skills and real-world problem-solving in a backend or database-focused role.

----

 ## 💼 Work Experience